I7-Examples/The-Reliques-of-Tolti-Aph/docs/source.txt

 Section E(c) - Spatial coordinates

 A spatial coordinate is a kind of value. <9,24,24> specifies a spatial coordinate with parts maze level, easting (without leading zeros), northing (without leading zeros).
 A room has a spatial coordinate called grid position.
-Definition: A room is unlocated if its grid position is <0,0,0>.
-Definition: A room is located if it is not unlocated.[* Inform does not automatically construct un- prefixes: they're too unpredictable in English.
+Definition: A room is unlocated rather than located if its grid position is <0,0,0>.[* Inform does not automatically construct un- prefixes: they're too unpredictable in English.
 For instance, in ROTA "undead" has a definition which is by no means equivalent to "not dead".]

 To decide which number is the current maze level:
 	let L be the maze level part of the grid position of the location;